astrapi69/jaulp-wicket/README.md

 ## Run Examples

 You can run the every example project by doing following steps.
-For instance if we want to start the examples for the project jaulp.wicket.components we do this:
+For instance if you want to start the examples for the project jaulp.wicket.components you do this:

 First change to the directory and build the project:
 ```bash